yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 and tag events with its contents.

 Click on the "+" next to "**Analyzer results**" on the left hand side of the page.
-In the search bar, select the PlasoHasherTask timeline (you can select other timelines as well, but they don't have that field set, so running the analyzer on those will have no effect and will unnecessarily consume resources).
+In the search bar, select all timelines (you could filter out the timelines that do not contain these attributes to save some resources.)

 **Search for the "Tagger" analyzer**, and click on the Play button next to it.
 The analyzer takes a few seconds to run, and you'll see "**Analyzer results (1)**" on the left hand side of the screen.
-Click through Analyzer results → Tagger → PlasoHasherTask to see all results:
+Click through Analyzer results → Tagger to see all results:

 ![](screenshots/screen4.png)